Oil smuggling in Iran: Recent trends and statistics

 For perspective, 12–30 million liters is equivalent to roughly 75,000–190,000 barrels of fuel per day.
 Such smuggling creates a gap between reported domestic fuel production and actual consumption.
 For example, Iran's domestic gasoline consumption averaged 124 million liters per day in 2023, but spiked to a record 144 million liters on one day in March 2025, a demand surge partly attributed to cross-border smuggling driven by cheap prices.

 Overall, officials estimate over $3 billion of fuel subsidies are lost annually to smuggling, straining Iran's economy.

+In a press conference on March 24, 2025, Iraq’s Oil Minister, Hayan Abdul Ghani, accused Iran of using fake Iraqi documents to smuggle oil and evade international sanctions.
+These forgeries came to light after oil tankers were seized by the U.S. Navy in the Persian Gulf.
+The shipping documents were identified as counterfeit, and the Iranian oil minister denied these accusations.

+Reuters reported in December 2024 that a complex oil-smuggling network in Iraq could generate more than one billion dollars annually for Iran.
+The methods used by this smuggling network include blending Iranian and Iraqi oil and selling it on international markets as pure Iraqi oil, or reselling oil that is heavily subsidized by the Iraqi government and intended for Iraqi industries.
+Iraq is reluctant to confront this smuggling because its leaders, including current Prime Minister Mohammed Shia’ al-Sudani, are heavily dependent on the support of Iran-backed Shiite militia groups, which play a key role in the smuggling operations.

 Methods and routes of smuggling

 Oil and fuel smuggling in Iran occurs via multiple methods and routes, spanning land borders, maritime paths, and even illicit pipeline connections.
 Smugglers have developed ingenious techniques to move oil covertly: